 Aerial Detection Surveys (ADS)

-Aerial survey observations and other data have been summarized in Forest Health Highlights, Conditions Reports, and other related reports.
+Aerial survey observations and other data have been summarized in Forest Health Highlights, Forest Insect and Disease Conditions, and other related reports.

 If you have any questions or comments regarding these maps or the information they provide, we would like to hear from you:

 Ben Smith - Aerial Survey Program Manager & Unit Aviation Officer